sepal-contrib/se.plan/doc/en.rst

 **Benefits**

 The mean value of each benefits is displayed in a bar chart.
 These charts use the unit corresponding to each layer and display the value for each sub-AOI.
+Value will be using the SI prefixes if the value is not readable in the original unit.
 The main AOI is first displayed in gold and the sub-AOIs are displayed using the color attributed when the dashboard was computed (i.e. the same as the one used on the map).

 .. image:: https://raw.githubusercontent.com/12rambau/restoration_planning_module/master/doc/img/dashboard_benefits.png
     :alt: dashboard benefits